blowb/blowb-doc/install-internet-service-docker/owncloud.rst

 It is optional but recommended to use ownCloud with OpenLDAP.
 If you decide not to use ownCloud with OpenLDAP, you may skip this part.

-First, please follow the instructions in :doc:`../common-tasks/group-tasks-openldap` to create a new group ``owncloud`` and add all users which will be granted to use this service to this group.
+First, follow the instructions in :doc:`../common-tasks/group-tasks-openldap` to create a new group ``owncloud`` and add all users who will be granted to use ownCloud to this group.

-Now log in ownCloud with your admin account.
+Now log in ownCloud with the admin account.
 On the left up corner, click on the small triangle next to the word "Files", then click "Apps", as shown in :numref:`enter-apps`.

 .. _enter-apps: